naturallaw777/Sovran_SystemsOS/README.md

 ---

-## The Sovran Hub
+## The Hub

 ### Your private infrastructure, controlled from any screen.

-The Sovran Hub is the command center built into Sovran_SystemsOS.
+The Hub is the command center built into Sovran_SystemsOS.
 It is both a local desktop application and a private web interface served directly by your Sovran_SystemsOS machine.
 Nothing needs to be installed on the device opening the Hub: you only need a modern browser and access to the same local network.